 - Add the preferred leverage

 - Finally, select the platform you are trading on

-The calculation outcome will allow you decide if or when to open and or your position, the margin requirement, the spread, swaps and other essential info.
+The calculation outcome will allow you to decide if or when to open and or your position, the margin requirement, the spread, swaps, and other essential info.
 The final feature we’ll mention is the autochartist which is an award-winning automated technical analysis tool that operates on top of the MetaTrader 4 infrastructure.

 The tool continuously scans intraday markets and uses native algorithms to identify future price movement and profit opportunities.
 This feature is available free of charge for clients who deposit more than $500.